 Try VRBO or Airbnb

 If you’re not looking for the amenities of a hotel, then a cheaper option is to stay at a private residence.
 From individual homes and condos to guest houses and log cabins, there’s no shortage of options.
 I’ve been able to travel to some amazing destinations for less than the cost of traditional hotels.

 You could do this by traveling with a large group and staying in a large space.
 Like three families sharing a large condo or home that can creatively accommodate a larger group.
 Or this can be done by staying in a hostel. (link hostel site) Picture dorm-like setting where you’re renting a bed instead of a room.
 This is a super common way to travel in Europe, and is becoming increasingly popular worldwide.

 This is one of my favorite budget travel tips!
-You can literally get paid to stay at someone else’s house.
+You can literally get paid to stay at someone else’s house or get free accommodations for your vacations.
 There’s one caveat: watching their pet(s) is usually part of the deal.
 Perfect if you love animals.
 Wouldn’t it be nice to get paid to stay?